clokep/relapse/docs/usage/configuration/config_documentation.md

 ---
 ## Single sign-on integration

-The following settings can be used to make Synapse use a single sign-on provider for authentication, instead of its internal password database.
+The following settings can be used to make Relapse use a single sign-on provider for authentication, instead of its internal password database.

 You will probably also want to set the following options to `false` to